-- Employees covered by this Agreement will not be disciplined or discharged except for just cause.
+26.1 Employees covered by this Agreement will not be disciplined or discharged except for just cause.
 Such discipline or discharge will apply after the charges against them have been investigated and substantiated.
 If an employee under investigation and subject to discipline is required to submit a written report, he will be allowed up to twenty-four (24) hours to submit the report.
-Potential charges shall be laid or notice of investigation against an employee shall be made within thirty (30) days of the knowledge of the alleged incident or of the discovery of any infraction, which may result in charges. - An employee's Section Head shall investigate incidents at a meeting at which the employee concerned is entitled to be present and to be represented by no more than two (2) Union Representatives.
-The employee concerned shall be given at least twenty-four (24) hours' advance notice of the purpose of the meeting and of his entitlement to Union representation. - 26.3 An employee's Section Head may give written reprimands but suspension or dismissal may only be imposed after the hearing of a charge by a Regional Vice-president or his delegate. - A charged employee may be held out of service by his Section Head for a period not to exceed three (3) days, pending investigation by the Regional Vice-president or his delegate and the officer ordering the holding out of service must immediately advise the employee in writing of the charge or charges against him. - 26.5 Charges referred to the Regional Vice-president or his delegate, shall be investigated by him, as soon as possible, at a hearing at which the charged employee is entitled to be present and to be represented by no more than two (2) Union Representatives.

-Once the Vice-president or his designate feels he possesses the necessary information prior to meeting with the employee, and the information substantiates the possibility of wrongdoing by the employee, he shall advise within five (5) days the employee of the anticipated date of the hearing of the charges.

-- The Regional Vice-president or his delegate shall decide whether a charge referred to him is substantiated, and, if so, the discipline to be imposed, or whether the charged employee is exonerated.
-In the event his decision involves suspension or dismissal, he shall, within three (3) days of the hearing, notify the charged employee and his Local Chairperson, in writing, of the decision. - An employee who is exonerated of all charges against him shall be paid for time lost while being held out of service and shall be reinstated in his former position without loss of seniority. - An employee's service record shall be deemed to be clear, if no discipline involving loss of pay has been imposed and if no other discipline has been imposed within twelve (12) previous months, and, in any case, the Corporation may grant an application from an employee with a clear service record for the previous twenty-four (24) months to have his service record deemed to be clear. - 26.9 Employees covered by this Agreement shall not be subject to discipline or discharge for failing to cross any picket line where there is danger of bodily harm. - 26.10 The Corporation agrees that past disciplinary information of which the employee was not aware has no value, and therefore, shall not be introduced as evidence in the disciplinary investigation, nor in the Grievance Procedure including arbitration.
+Potential charges shall be laid or notice of investigation against an employee shall be made within thirty (30) days of the knowledge of the alleged incident or of the discovery of any infraction which may result in charges.

+- An employee's Section Head shall investigate incidents at a meeting at which the employee concerned is entitled to be present and to be represented by no more than two (2) Union Representatives.
+The employee concerned shall be given at least twenty-four (24) hours' advance notice of the purpose of the meeting and of his entitlement to Union representation. - 26.3 An employee's Section Head may give written reprimands but suspension or dismissal may only be imposed after the hearing of a charge by a Director or his delegate. - A charged employee may be held out of service by his Section Head for a period not to exceed three (3) days, pending investigation by the Director or his delegate and the officer ordering the holding out of service must immediately advise the employee in writing of the charge or charges against him. - 26.5 Charges referred to the Director or his delegate, shall be investigated by him, as soon as possible, at a hearing at which the charged employee is entitled to be present and to be represented by no more than two (2) Union Representatives. - Once the Director or his designate feels he possesses the necessary information prior to meeting with the employee, and the information substantiates the possibility of wrongdoing by the employee, he shall advise within five (5) days the employee of the anticipated date of the hearing of the charges. - The Director or his delegate shall decide whether a charge referred to him is substantiated, and, if so, the discipline to be imposed, or whether the charged employee is exonerated.
+In the event his decision involves suspension or dismissal, he shall, within three (3) days of the hearing, notify the charged employee and his Local Chairperson, in writing, of the decision. - An employee who is exonerated of all charges against him shall be paid for time lost while being held out of service and shall be reinstated in his former position without loss of seniority. - An employee's service record shall be cleared of all disciplinary actions notes, letters and correspondence after eighteen (18) months of the most recent disciplinary action. - 26.9 Employees covered by this Agreement shall not be subject to discipline or discharge for failing to cross any picket line where there is danger of bodily harm. - 26.10 The Corporation agrees that past disciplinary information of which the employee was not aware has no value, and therefore, shall not be introduced as evidence in the disciplinary investigation, nor in the Grievance Procedure including arbitration.